-Parameters to discuss include:
+Paramaters to discuss include:

-- Expectations: The mentee needs to clearly state what they would like to get out of the relationship.
+Expectations: The mentee needs to clearly state what they would like to get out of the relationship.
 The mentor needs to communicate which attributes they will bring.
-This allows common ground to be established. - Meeting framework: An agreement should be reached about the type, duration, location and frequency of meetings.
-Boundaries around availability and accessibility are a factor in mentors agreeing to offer their time to mentor. - Goal time frames: Set realistic time frames for the goals, starting with goals to be achieved in 6-12 months.
-See next section for suggested discussion points. - Confidentiality: Discuss between the parties those areas that are deemed confidential to one or other.
-In situations where both parties work in the same organisation it can be easy to unintentionally break confidences. - Phone and email contact between sessions: The mentee should check whether the mentor is happy to have phone or email contact between sessions.
+This allows common ground to be established.

+Set meeting framework: An agreement should be reached about the type, duration, location and frequency of meetings.
+Boundaries around availability and accessibility are a factor in mentors agreeing to offer their time to mentor.

+Set goal time frames: Set realistic time frames for the goals, starting with goals to be achieved in 6-12 months.

+Confidentiality: Discuss between the parties which areas are deemed confidential to one or other.
+In situations where both parties work in the same organisation it can be easy to unintentionally break confidences.

+Phone and email contact between sessions: The mentee should check whether the mentor is happy to have phone or email contact between sessions.
 Most are, but this can't be assumed.
-Email contact is a good way to update each other on goals and progress. - No fault exit clause: The capacity to end the relationship, without blame, when it does not work for either party is extremely helpful.
+Email contact is a good way to update each other on goals and progress.

+No fault exit clause: The capacity to end the relationship, without blame, when it does not work for either party is extremely helpful.
 It allows sensitive issues such as a clash of values, mentor inexperience and mentee non-commitment to be addressed positively and without in-depth explanation.
 Examples of pitfalls that may arise where the exit clause is important are outlined later in the guide.